Product Table Filters

 - Filter widgets, which you can add to any widgetized sidebar.

-You can see examples of both types of filter on our Product Table Filters Demo.
-We’ve also provided an overview and instructions in this video:
+You can see both types of filter in action on our Product Table Filters Demo.

 filters option displays dropdown lists above your product table which let you filter (i.e. search) the table by product category, tag, custom taxonomies, attributes or variations.